-Yes that’s right!
+Yes that's right!
+If you have second thoughts, you can convert at any time.
 The good news is you can convert your traditional IRA to a Roth IRA, or your traditional 401k to a Roth 401k.
 The price to make that conversion is including the amount you convert to Roth as taxable income for the year in which you make the conversion.

-For example, if you convert $100K from your traditional IRA to a Roth IRA in 2017, you will list $100K as income on your 2017 tax return & then pay any federal and state taxes on that income depending on your 2017 tax bracket.
+For example, if you convert $100,000 from your traditional IRA to a Roth IRA in 2017, you will list $100,00 as income on your 2017 tax return.
+You will then pay any federal and state taxes on that income depending on your 2017 tax bracket.

-You probably don’t like the idea of paying additional taxes to convert, who would?
+You probably don’t like the idea of paying additional taxes to convert.
+Honestly, who would?
 Nobody likes paying their friends at the IRS more taxes now.
 However, you can easily end up saving more money as your account grows and the entire growth comes out tax free.

 If you're about to make an investment you expect will produce huge returns, then it'll be in your best interest to convert to a Roth.

-Wouldn’t you rather pay tax on the smaller investment amounts now, so that the larger returns will go back into your Roth IRA or 401k, where they will grow to an unlimited amount and come out tax free?
+Wouldn't you rather pay tax on the smaller investment amounts now?
+Those larger returns will go back into your Roth IRA or 401k, where they will grow to an unlimited amount and come out tax free.

-I realize this is hard to predict, if it was easy we’d all be rich after all.
-However, a situation like this is bound to happen when you’re investing in real estate, startups, pre-IPOs, and other investments.
+I realize this is hard to predict.
+After all, if it was easy we'd all be rich.
+However, a situation like this is bound to happen when you're investing in real estate, startups, pre-IPOs, and other investments.

 The biggest pain of a conversion is that you have to pay tax on the money you convert.
 The best time to convert is when you're in a lower tax bracket because you'll end up paying less in taxes.